telehack-foundation/.github/basic.md

 ### `INT (n)`

-Truncate a value to a whole number
+Truncate a value to a whole number (towards zero)

 ```
 10  PRINT INT(5.6)
+20  PRINT INT(-5.6)
 ```
 ```
  5
+ -5
 ```